-Funding to award Combat Exemptions to eligible students for the 2011-2012 and 2012-2013 academic years is not available.
+Funding to reimburse institutions for awards made through the Combat Exemptions is not available.
+Institutions may elect to grant these exemptions for eligible students, but are not required to do so.
 Click on Military in Texas for information on other student financial assistance for military members and their families.

 Dependent child or stepchild who: